News

 Additionally, closed-cell foam’s resistance to moisture makes it appropriate for areas susceptible to water exposure, like basements, crawl spaces, and outdoor applications.
 The foam acts as a barrier against vapor, preventing moisture from seeping into the building envelope and reducing the chances of mold growth and water-related damage.

-Closed cell foam is commonly used in situations where insulation needs to offer both reinforcement and efficiency due, to its strength and compactness.
+Closed cell spray foam is commonly used in situations where insulation needs to offer both reinforcement and efficiency due, to its strength and compactness.
 It’s worth noting that closed cell foam comes at a price compared to open cell foam because of its material costs and added advantages.

 When choosing between cell and closed cell spray foam it’s essential to consider the insulation requirements of the building the desired level of thermal resistance and the budget constraints.
 Open cell foam is a cost option with insulation properties making it suitable for indoor applications where water resistance is not a top priority.
 Its lower density allows it to expand into spaces effectively sealing air leaks and enhancing energy conservation.